MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 		- Linux/UNIX, Windows Server and Red Hat Enterprise Linux (RHEL) are available.
 Windows Server with SQL Server is not currently available
 	- **Dedicated host**
 	  - when stopping and starting again, you can transition between *dedicated* and *host* mode
+	  - can manage actual server - e.g. number of sockets, number of cores to use
 - For new AWS account, soft limit of 20 instances per *region*
 - EC2 Fleet
   - With a single API call, EC2 Fleet lets you provision compute capacity across different instance types, Availability Zones and across On-Demand, Reserved Instances (RI) and Spot Instances purchase models to help optimize scale, performance and cost